KTechnologies/XLPack-Samples/en/full/Readme.txt

-Sample worksheets for XLPack 6.0 (February 12, 2022)
+Sample worksheets for XLPack 7.0 (July 24, 2024)

-These are the sample worksheets for the full-featured XLPack (with purchase of addon modules 1 to 4).
+These are the sample worksheets for the full-featured XLPack (with purchase of addon modules 1 to 5).

 (1) Examples for worksheet functions (WS folder)